Ikeen/heidi/cad/README.md

 ### Notes
 * There are slightly different sizes of GPS-antenna boards used.
 Currently GPSAntennaClip is for the bigger one (28mm edge length), GPSAntennaClip3 is for the smaller one (25mm edge length)

+## Schmitt-Trigger
+As mentioned in the introducing README, the cut-off threshold of the battery protection circuits (2.4 volts) is too low and leads heidi into a dead lock if the voltage goes below 2.6 volts.
+Therefore we decided to create a own protection circuit, which cuts off at about 2.8 volts and brings heidi back to power at about 3.1 volts.
+That ensures, that the ESP32 works correctly (when empowered).
+(By the way: It's our first own PCB - it was a huge fun to research, learn to calculate a Schmitt-Trigger, to test, to explore new CAD-software...)

+Keep in mind: You nevertheless need a battery protection circuit.
+The Schmitt-Trigger will continously draw a small current too.
+We decided to use LiPo batteries with [included protection](https://www.trustfire.com/collections/batteries/).

+### KiCad
+The software we're using for schematics an PCB layout is [KiCad](https://www.kicad.org).
+You find the project files unter /SchmittTrigger.

+### Get a PCB
+The PCB has just one layer and no throughplatings - even for the power connections, what saves costs.
+The gerber files, needed for ordering PCBs online, are in the zip file.
+We've ordered the PCB [here]( https://aisler.net) -  good price, quick service.

+### Electronic parts
+Be sure to use a dual channel rail to rail operational amplifier with a minimum operation voltage of 2.7 volt.
+Keep an eye on its supply current - it should be less as possible.
+The P-channel FET is a power-FET, but maybe another will do too, because there are just a few milliamps to manage.